LinkedInLearning/rust-code-challenges-3000666/README.md

 # Rust Code Challenges: Challenge 10

-Your challenge is to implement a function that can sum `Vec<Option<i32>>`.
-In words, this means that your function needs to be able to handle missing values.
+Your challenge is to parse two strings as dates, then calculate the number of whole weeks between them.

 ## Testing your solution